Updated - May 2014

 The Excel file also has a daily tracker you can use.
 If you can print this up and laminate if then you can keep track of your portions each 6 days.
 If not, just print a new page every six days.
 The daily tracker also has boxes for water and supplements to help remind you to DRINK WATER.
 This will help you to stay accountable and on target to the outrageously fit YOU!

-When you download the Menu planners below you will see that each section tells you how much a “Serving” is.
+When you download the P90X menu plan files below you will see that each section tells you how much a “Serving” is.
 For example, a 3 oz. chicken breast is one serving of protein.
 If you eat a large (9 oz.) chicken breast, then that is 3 servings of protein, and you would check 3 boxes in the protein category in your daily tracker.

 Gaining an understanding of your caloric needs is very important.
 Many people comment that the calories required for the plan appear very high.
 This video explains why the calories are calculated the way they are calculated.